aboutcode-org/scancode.io/docs/tutorial_license_policies.rst

   such as mit and gpl-3.0, which represents the ScanCode license key to match against detected licenses in the scan results.
 - A policy is defined with a ``label`` and a ``compliance_alert``.
-  The labels can be customized to your prefered wording.
+  The labels can be customized to your preferred wording.
 - The ``compliance_alert`` accepts 3 values:

    - ``''`` (empty string)